itzmeanjan/pproto/README.md

-# pproto
+# pproto 🚀

-Performant Protocol Buffer based data snapshotting mechanism
+Performant Protocol Buffer based data snapshotting mechanism ⚡️

-## Problem Statement
+## Problem Statement 🤨

-I have a few database tables, each with >=10M entries and required to take snapshot of whole database into a file so that whole DB can be restored later from that single file.
+I had a few database tables, each with >=10M entries and required to take snapshot of whole database into a file so that whole DB can be restored later from that single file.

-## Solution
+## Solution ⚒️

 I'm creating this POC to determine which way I should go for solving aforementioned problem.

----

 1. I thought of starting with generating dummy random data and serializing them into JSON, which are eventually getting persisted into sink file, sequentially.
 But as you have already guessed, problems I'll face